• Skip to primary navigation

 For a short trip out of Zagreb, look no further than the small city of Samobor.
 Located near the scenic Žumberak Mountains, Samobor is a popular escape for Zagreb locals as it enjoys a gentler pace than the capital.
 You certainly won’t be rushing around to see things here.

-It’s best to start with the King Tomislav Square in the town center, lined with locals relaxing at cafes and restaurants.
-From here you can walk over to the Gradna River that creates many of Samobor’s most picturesque spots.
-Watching over all of this is St. Anastasia Parish Church where you’ll find a nice viewpoint of the humble city center.
-Back at the riverfront you’ll spot a lovely old covered bridge that leads into Wiesner Livadic Castle Park.
+It’s best to start with King Tomislav Square in the town center; it is lined with locals relaxing at cafés and restaurants.
+From here, you can walk over to the Gradna River, which creates many of Samobor’s most picturesque spots.
+Watching over all of this is St. Anastasia Parish Church, where you’ll find a nice viewpoint of the humble city center.
+Back at the riverfront, you’ll spot a lovely old covered bridge that leads into Wiesner Livadic Castle Park.

-The park is also where you can pick up the riverside walking trail which heads out to Tepec Hill and the ruins of Samobor Castle.
-While it requires a little bit of a climb, the ruins are pretty cool and the surrounding nature can be quite a peaceful place to walk through.
+The park is also where you can pick up the riverside walking trail that heads out to Tepec Hill and the ruins of Samobor Castle.
+While reaching them requires a little bit of a climb, the ruins are pretty cool and the surrounding nature can be quite a peaceful place to walk through.

 City park and old castle in Varazdin, Croatia